epiphyt/block-control/README.md

 Block Control allows you to take control of all the blocks on your website.
 Tailor a unique experience for your visitors.

 Have you ever used WordPress’ new block editor Gutenberg and wished for a way to influence, when and to whom blocks are shown?
-We’ve been in this situation, that’s why we came up with _Block Control_.
+We’ve been in this situation, that’s why we came up with Block Control.
 This nifty little plugin allows you to control, whether a block should be displayed under certain circumstances or not.
 And that’s of course true for both WordPress’ default blocks and blocks added by third-party plugins.

 You can hide blocks based on:
 * Device types (desktop, mobile, screen reader)